zairuiy-coding/IMDB-full-stack-clone/README.md

 - 👩‍💻 **Yihan Zhu** [@YihanIreneZhu](https://github.com/YihanIreneZhu)

 ---

-Thank you for using PMDB.
-Explore, discover, and enjoy the world of movies and TV series! 📽️
+Start exploring PMDB today and uncover the best in the world of movies and TV series! 📽️🌟